 Accidents happen in the workplace every day.
-But when you’re injured and can’t work, it can put significant strain on your bank account and mental health.
-Thankfully, workers’ compensation can take care of your expenses.
-But the process of applying and getting all the payment you need can be needlessly complicated.
+But when you’re injured and can’t work, it can significantly strain your bank account and mental health.
+Thankfully, you can file an injury lawsuit to get help with your medical expenses.
+However, applying and getting all the payment you need can be needlessly complicated.
+A personal injury lawyer in James Island can help alleviate this. stressful process during the challenging times of being injured and out of work.

-With the help of our workers’ compensation lawyers in James Island at Miller, Dawson, Sigal & Ward, your claim can go smoothly, and you can get every last dollar you’re owed.
+With the help of our James Island workers compensation lawyer at Miller, Dawson, Sigal & Ward, your claim can go smoothly, and you can get every last dollar you’re owed.
 We can even help with a claim that has already been denied.
 Learn more about how workers’ compensation operates in South Carolina.

 Benefits You Can Get in a South Carolina Workers’ Compensation Claim

-Workers’ compensation in South Carolina is meant to help injured workers recover and get back to their job.
+Workers’ compensation in South Carolina is meant to help injured workers recover the maximum compensation and return to their job after they fully heal.
 To that end, workers’ compensation insurance offers three kinds of benefits:

 - Medical treatment